Using An Employee Referral Program Effectively

-In this guide, we’ll breakdown 11 steps to build a killer employee referral program in order to help you attract top talent.
+In this guide, we’ll break down 11 steps to build a killer employee referral program to help you attract top talent.
 Read on!

-Businesses will do everything in their power to attract competent professionals and they will use every trick in the book to strengthen their talent pool.
-Traditionally, HR solely assumed responsibility for this function but as new technologies, mindsets, and practices (such as crowdsourcing and user-generated content) recast the workplace, newer and more responsive methods for recruiting talent are emerging.
+Businesses will do everything in their power to attract competent professionals and use every trick in the book to strengthen their talent pool.
+Traditionally, HR solely assumed responsibility for this function, but as new technologies, mindsets, and practices (such as crowdsourcing and user-generated content) recast the workplace, more unique and more responsive methods for recruiting talent emerge.

 An employee referral program is an in-house system for finding, qualifying, and hiring candidates for vacant roles and functions in the company.
 ERPs incentivize employees to submit personal referrals from their social and professional networks who may qualify for open positions in the company.
 Incentives and rewards may include monetary bonuses and non-monetary prizes such as vacations and concert tickets.